-This depends on what you want to do.
-Some minor alterations and extensions, particularly to houses, can often be carried out without the need for planning permission.
-This is known as 'permitted development'.
+Some minor alterations and extensions, particularly to houses, can often be carried out without the need for a planning application to be made to the Local Planning Authority This is known as 'permitted development'.

 General advice on whether or not you need permission is available from the Planning Portal.
-However, it is always best to check with us first as there may be local circumstances which might affect the need for permission.
-For site specific advice, information should be submitted in writing.
+However, for site specific advice it is always best to check with us first as there may be local circumstances which might affect the need for permission.
 You should include the site address, details of the proposals and a sketch plan.